Certain bladed articles, bladed products and corrosive substances are covered by legislation that restricts purchase by and delivery to under-18s

 Where a sale is a remote sale, the due diligence defence can only be proved if you meet the following conditions:

-If you, as seller, are charged with an offence of delivering, or arranging to deliver, a bladed product to a residential address or a locker, you can use the due diligence defence to ensure the product would be delivered into the hands of a person aged 18 or over, for example:
+If you, as seller, are charged with an offence of delivering, or arranging to deliver, a bladed product to a residential address or a locker, you can use the due diligence defence to show that you ensured the product would be delivered into the hands of a person aged 18 or over - for example:

 It is also a defence if you can prove that: